 What is the difference between shungite and elite shungite?

 Let’s say a little more about the appearance of raw shungite type 2.
 Due to some recognition, we will also sometimes have to use the marketing term “Petrovsky shungite”, but only in relation to type 2 shungite with a carbon content of 35-70%.
+Our shungite samples of the second type have a carbon content of about 65,9%.
 Type 2 shungite has a gray matte, low-gloss graphite color, and also has a parallelepiped jointing (it looks like the rock consists of cubes).
 It was these external characteristics that reminded geologists of anthracite.
 Therefore, at first they called this shungite “Onega anthracite” (after the name of Lake Onega).

 Due to the external resemblance to anthracite coal, shungite began to be studied in the Russian Empire since 1877.
 Because of the military threats, Russia urgently needed new sources of fuel.
 However, it turned out that it is rather difficult to heat furnaces with shungite.In addition, special furnace designs were required.
 Also, by 1932, scientists finally confirmed the opinion that shungite is not coal.

 Thus, geological scientists say that Shungite is a primary amorphous carbonaceous compound that has been preserved on Earth since ancient times.
 Researchers distinguish three main popular types of shungite on the territory of Karelia: type 1, type 2, type 3 and others.
 They have the same carbon composition, but different amounts of carbon itself, and also differ in minerals.
 According to the classification of P.A.
 Borisov (1956).

 1) Shungite type 1 contains more than 95% unique shungite carbon.